THE EXPERIENCES GAINED & LESSONS LEARNED

 Many life and professional coaches and mentors guide you through packaged experiences.
 But the entrepreneurial journey has many surprises that you cannot be ready for with pre-packaged solutions.
 This is why I thought of sharing the knowledge and experienced I gained from my journey with my fellow first-time entrepreneurs.

 I’ve hence embarked on the phase of my journey – that of an entrepreneurial mentor – a SARATHY – who travels beside you and answers your immediate questions and concerns, gives you frank answers and opinions, and points out possible hurdles, and details essential entrepreneurial requirements.

-Do get in touch with me to explore your journey with SARATHY !
+Do get in touch with SARATHY to avoid pit falls in your journey !